On the moments of random quantum circuits and robust quantum complexity

 Applications of quantum circuit complexity range from topological phases of matter to the theory of black holes.
 In the context of the AdS/CFT correspondence, Brown and Susskind conjectured that complexity grows linearly for an exponentially long time in the dynamic of generic quantum systems~\cite{brown2018second}.
 While proving lower bounds on circuit complexity is notoriously hopeless for individual states and unitaries, concrete progress can be made for random ensembles.
 In particular, random quantum circuits provide a powerful model for the dynamic of disordered systems.

 A key feature of random quantum circuits is the quick generation of unitary designs as proven in the seminal paper Ref.~\cite{brandao_local_2016}.
 The result in Ref.~\cite{brandao_local_2016} can be used to imply a lower bound on the quantum circuit complexity of random quantum circuits of depth $d$ that scales like $\Omega(d^{1/10.5})$~\cite{brandao_complexity_2019,roberts2017chaos}.
 Subsequently, this bound was improved to $\Omega(d^{1/(5+o(1))})$ in Ref.~\cite{haferkamp2022random}.
 In the limit of large local dimensions, a linear growth rate was proven in Ref.~\cite{hunter2019unitary}.
 Similarly, a (near) linear growth of complexity can be proven as long as the local dimension $q$ satisfies $q\geq 6t^2$ in Ref.~\cite{haferkamp2020improved}.
+Ref.~\cite{jian2022linear} provides ideas based on path integrals towards proving linear growth in Brownian dynamics.
+Lastly, the late time regime of random quantum circuits was studied in Ref.~\cite{oszmaniec2022saturation}, proving that saturation and recurrences appear after an exponential and doubly exponential time respectively.

 For random quantum circuits over qubits, linear growth of complexity was established in Ref.~\cite{haferkamp2021linear} (see also~\cite{li2022short}).
 However, the methods of Ref.~\cite{haferkamp2021linear} apply to a particularly brittle notion of circuit complexity, which does not account for a quantifiable implementation error $\delta>0$.
 In particular, the gates involved in Refs.~\cite{haferkamp2021linear,li2022short} cannot necessarily be represented with a bounded number of bits.